sibidharan/zealphp/README.md

 ```
 $ php -m | grep openswoole
 openswoole
+$ php -m | grep uopz
+uopz
 ```

-If it prints `openswoole` then the module is loaded and is ready to go.
+If it prints `openswoole` and `uopz` then the modules are loaded and are ready to go.

 ## 2. Installing Composer (skip if already done)